shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-audit-feedback.md

 ---
-title : Bidders - Creative Audit Feedback description : Learn about the creative standards set by Xandr, Google Ad Manager, and Microsoft. ms.date : 11/22/2023
+title : Creative Audit Feedback description : Learn about the creative standards set by Xandr, Google Ad Manager, and Microsoft. ms.date : 11/22/2023

 ---

-# Bidders - Creative audit feedback
+# Creative audit feedback

 This page addresses the creative standards set by Xandr, Google Ad Manager, and Microsoft, and